mrazomej/phd/docs/src/chapter_01/section_03_information.md

 language is not completely random.
 For a message to be meaningful, the choice of words has to come from a statistical structure that obeys the language's grammar rules.
 The choice of letters within a word also follows a certain statistical structure.
-Imagine the text shown in [@Fig:ch1_fig08](A).
+Let us look at the text shown in [@Fig:ch1_fig08](A).
 This is arguably one of the most important and most beautiful pieces of prose ever put together by a human mind as it is the last paragraph of *On the Origin of Species* by Darwin.
 If we ignore the paragraph's message and just quantify how often we find each of the 26 letters in the English alphabet, we obtain a distribution like the one shown in [@Fig:ch1_fig08](B).
 This paragraph shows that the most common vowel is *e*, exactly as in English writ-large.
 This distribution $P(x)$ is therefore not maximally random.
 In other words, if we were to put all letters in the paragraph in a hat and pick one letter at random, we could bet more money on the outcome being a letter *e* and make money over time given this knowledge of the structure of the distribution.
 A maximally random distribution would be if all letters appeared equally frequent in the paragraph, such that betting on any letter coming out of the hat would give us equal chances of guessing right.
 If instead of looking at the distribution of individual letters, we look at pairs of letters, the distribution $P(x, y)$ over the paragraph is shown in [@Fig:ch1_fig08](C).
 Here we can see that just as the letters were not completely random, the pairs of letters are also not random.
 For example, if we take the first letter of the pair to be *t*, we see that it is more commonly followed by the letter *h*.
 This implies that knowing that the first letter of the pair was *t* reduced our uncertainty of what character could come next.
 We would then say that knowing the first letter gave us *information* about the possible outcomes of the second letter.
 In the next section, we will follow Shannon's original derivation to define both entropy and information mathematically.

 ![**The statistical structure of the English language.** (A) Last paragraph of *On the Origin of Species* by Charles Darwin.
 This serves as a rather nice not-random text example.
-(B) Marginal distribution $P(x)$ of all 23 letters and space.
+(B) Marginal distribution $P(x)$ of all 26 letters and space.
 The size of the squares is proportional to how often each letter appears in the paragraph.
 (C) Joint distribution of pairs of characters $P(x, y)$.
 All pairs of characters in (A) were counted to build this histogram.
 The x-axis